Aarshini09/CampusGenie-backend/README.md

 * **Server Setup:** Built the backend server (Flask/Node) to handle requests from the frontend.
 * **Droidrun SDK:** Handled the Droidrun integration to trigger the native Android calendar intent (this opens the actual calendar app with details pre-filled).
 * **LLM Connection:** Wrote the backend scripts to send user data to the AI API and fetch the response.
+* **Pitch & Demo:** Recorded the demo video, explained the workflow, and handled the project presentation.

 ---